cmwedin/CustomGraphs/Documentation~/CodeReviews/Sprint1Review.md

 #### Methods

-DaryHeap's currently have one constructor
+D-aryHeap's currently have one constructor
 - public D_aryHeap(int D)

 It would be prudent to design a way to prevent the child capacity of the heap from being modified after its instantiation.
 It would also be useful to implement constructors that initialize the heap with some entries.
 This could be done using a dictionary of THeapType objects and their keys as an additional parameter.